lemaitreh/generic_diffsl/README.rst

 QCing the tensor computation by using a k-means clustering on the global FA, MD, L1, L2, L3 and MO values.

 * Files: subject_dti_ecc_brain_tf.log
-* Flag: if not in the two main clusters.
+* Flag: if not in the main clusters.